ramesh-daffodil/au-privacy-policy/privacy-policy.md

 ## Changes to this policy

-Provider reserves the right to make changes to this privacy policy in the future, either to comply with changes in Australian privacy law, or to reflect changing business practices.
+Provider reserves the right to make changes to this document in the future, either to comply with changes in Australian privacy law, or to reflect changing business practices.
+It is the responsibility of Individuals to regularly check this document for such changes.

-Provider will give {{notice period}} notice to Individuals prior to changes in this policy taking effect.
-Notice will be given via the email details that Individuals give to Provider.

-If Individuals do not accept any of the changes to this policy, Individuals must cease using the Services.

 ## Definitions